edgelesssys/.github/profile/README.md

 ![Edgeless Systems](/images/ES_banner.png)

-### We build tools for an exciting technology called confidential computing.
+### We build tools for an exciting technology called confidential computing

 <details>
     <summary>What is Confidential Computing❓ (click to expand)</summary>